kazcare/cheesy-cheese/README.md

 <a></a>
 ### Validator Testing

-* No errors were detected by W3C validatol for all html files.
+* No errors were detected by W3C validator for all html files.

 * No issues were indicated by W3C CSS (Jigsaw) validator for css file.